FDio/csit/docs/report/introduction/methodology_nat44.rst

 This profile uses a small transaction of "request-response" type, with some data amount to be transferred both ways.

+In CSIT release 22.06, TRex behavior changed, so we needed to edit the traffic profile.
+Let us describe the pre-22.06 profile first.

 Client connects, sends 5 data packets worth of data, receives 5 data packets worth of data and closes its side of the connection.
 Server accepts connection, reads 5 data packets worth of data,